cooperrc/numpy_gsod2020/proposal.md

 e.
 Numpy for Matlab

-### How-to Space: A curated selection of notebooks or websites that demonstrate
+### ii.
+How-to Space: A curated selection of notebooks or websites that demonstrate
   how to define a problem, how to approach the problem, and the final results

-### Explanation Space
+### iii.
+Explanation Space

 a.
 Broadcasting